More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 12) Trust Rank

-The SEO KPI "Trust Rank" evaluates, how trustworthy your website is on a specific topic .
+The SEO KPI "Trust Rank" evaluates how trustworthy the website is on a specific topic area. .
 The decisive factors here are the quality of the backlink profile, as well as the proximity to the subject area of the content of the link-giving page.

 Incoming and outgoing links are evaluated here.
 Spam links or dubious pages can negatively influence this value and your website will be positioned worse.
-Therefore, always make sure that your Backlinks come from trusted sites and fit your subject area.
-Also make sure that you identify spam links (via the Google Search Console) and reduce them in order to increase the Trust Rank.
+Therefore, always make sure that your Backlinks come from trustworthy sites and they match your topic area.
+Also make sure that you identify spam links (via Google Search Console) and remove them to increase the trust rank.

 Since many factors affect the Trust Rank, it cannot be clearly determined how or what influences it.

 Not only backlinks are relevant for the Trust Rank, but also Onpage KPIs like: